-The DPPH radical scavenging ability of COSs was measured using the modified method of Blois (1958) (Blois, 1958) described by Matute et al. (2013).
-Briefly, 1.5 mL of DPPH solution (40 μ g/mL, dissolved in ethanol of 99%) was mixed with 1 mL of COSs (different concentrations from 1 to 5 mg/mL, dissolved in water).
-The mixture was vortexed in 15 s and incubated at room temperature for 30 min.
-The absorbance of the mixture was measured at a wavelength of 517 nm.
-Butylated hydroxytoluene and ascorbic acid were used as the positive control sample.
+The DPPH radical scavenging ability of COSs was measured using the modified method of Blois (1958) (Blois, 1958) described by Matute (2013).
+Briefly, 1.5 mL of DPPH solution (40 μg/mL, dissolved in ethanol of 99%) was mixed with 1 mL of COSs (different concentration from 1 to 5 mg/mL, dissolved in water).
+Mixture was vortexed in 15 s and incubated at room temperature for 30 min.
+The absorbance of mixture was measured at a wavelength of 517 nm.
+Butylated hydroxytoluene and ascorbic acid were used as positive control sample.
 The DPPH activity was calculated as an inhibition percentage based on the following equation:

-DPPH free radical scavenging activity (%) = $(1 - Abs{sample}/Abs{control})100.$ (1)
+DPPH free radical scavenging activity (%) = $(1 - Abs{sample}/Abs{control})100$.
+(Eq 1)